About the League

 Each child scores one point for their team by winning their game and half a point for drawing.
 This gives the following seven possible match results: 6-0, 5.5-0.5, 5-1, 4.5-1.5, 4-2, 3.5-2.5, 3-3.

-Matches are played using chess clocks with both players having 20 minutes to make all of their moves.
+Matches are played using chess clocks with both players having 15 minutes plus a 5-second increment per move.

-Alumni are allowed to continue representing their school in Years 7-11 to balance the mix of primary and secondary schools.
+Alumni are allowed to continue representing their school after leaving to balance the mix of primary and secondary schools.
 If they move to another school in the league, they can choose which team they play for.
+If a player is a member of a club which takes part in the league as well as a school, they must prioritise their school, to guard against the advantage clubs have in being able to hand-pick the strongest players from every school in the county.

 The competition is divided into two divisions: Carlsen and Kasparov, with the top three teams from Kasparov promoted to Carlsen and the bottom three from Carlsen relegated to Kasparov.
 The league is played using a round robin system if there are 16 teams in a division, and a Swiss system if there are more than 16.